couchbaselabs/CouchCocoa/README.md

 * It doesn't require knowledge of the HTTP API, only of CouchDB's architecture.
 You won't have to remember special paths or URL query parameters.
 * But it doesn't completely abstract away the fact that you're working with a database, the way CoreData does.
 You still work with CouchDB-style documents and queries, although there is a CouchModel class that does some of the dirty work of mapping between documents and native objects.

-This API is not the only way to access CouchDB or TouchDB -- if you prefer, you can go down to the metal and talk to the HTTP API yourself using NSURLConnection.
+This API is not the only way to access CouchDB or TouchDB; just the most convenient one.
+If you prefer, you can go down to the metal and talk to the HTTP API yourself using NSURLConnection.

 ### Kick The Tires!